 Divorce can be stressful for both spouses.
 The notion of going through yet more proceedings – the civil appeals process – can be overwhelming.
 That’s understandable.
 Still, appellate review could make a substantial difference in an otherwise unsatisfactory outcome.
 Sometimes the results of divorce can seem unfair, inequitable, unjustified, or just plain wrong based upon what the current law is and the specific facts of the case.
 There is no guarantee, of course, that the appeals court will come to a different conclusion.
 But the aggrieved party who chooses not to appeal when circumstances warrant doing so only ensures that the trial court’s final judgment will be the last word on the matter.
 And both the parties and their children will have to live with that.

-What can be appealed?
+What issues in a divorce can be appealed?
 Consider two examples.
 The judge’s ruling on a motion, such as an order to pay temporary spousal support during divorce proceedings, may be appealed.
 The division of community property in the decree based upon a finding of one spouse having wasted marital assets is another example of an appealable judgment.
 Rule 1 of the Arizona Rules of Civil Appellate Procedure (ARCAP) states:

 “Any party aggrieved by a judgment may appeal as provided under Arizona law and by these Rules.”

 Therefore, the aggrieved spouse can appeal the ruling.
 Or an aggrieved spouse may file a counter-appeal after the other party initiates the appeal process.

 Is the judge’s ruling worth appealing?
 Not every disagreement with the court is worthy of investing the time, energy, and expense of appeal.
 In fact, a frivolous appeal based solely upon spite, for instance, could result in being charged the cost of appeal along with the other spouse’s legal fees.